-Author / Year / Country Family & Disability Studies Initiative / 2021 / CA Description List of fallacies about parents with intellectual disabilities and the facts that dispute the fallacies.
-Link
+Name of Resource Facts and Fallacies Author / Year / Country Family & Disability Studies Initiative / 2021 / CA

+Description List of fallacies about parents with intellectual disabilities and the facts that dispute the fallacies.
+LINK

-Name of Resource Communicating with Parents with Learning Difficulties / Brief Author / Year / Country Family & Disability Studies Initiative / 2021 / CA Description First-person statements from a father with intellectual disability about work with and approach parents with intellectual disabilities.
-Second tips for checking the understanding of parents with intellectual disamake sure they are understanding the information being provided. l page has Link
+Name of Resource Communicating with Parents with Learning Difficulties Author / Year / Country Family & Disability Studies Initiative / 2021 / CA Description First-person statements from a father with intellectual disability about how to work with and approach parents with intellectual disabilities.
+Second page has tips for checking the understanding of parents with intellectual disabilities, to make sure they are understanding the information being provided.
+LINK

-Name of Resource Parenting Capacity Assessments: Some Guiding Principles / Brief Author / Year / Country Family & Disability Studies Initiative / 2021 / CA Description 10 principles about how to approach parents with intellectual disabilities to view parenting capacity, importance of strengths and shortcomings, services provided should be realistic and feasible and appropriate.
-Link
+Name of Resource Parenting Capacity Assessments: Some Guiding Principles Author / Year / Country Family & Disability Studies Initiative / 2021 / CA Description Ten principles about how to approach parents with intellectual disabilities, how to view parenting capacity, importance of strengths and shortcomings, and how services provided should be realistic and feasible and appropriate.
+LINK

-Name of Resource Toolkit for Primary Care Providers / Toolkit - website Author / Year / Country Health Care For Adults With Intellectual And Developmental Disabilit CA ties / 2021 / Description This is a website with resources developed for primary care providers working with adults with intellectual and developmental disabilities.
-There are a lot of very good resources, covering a range of topics, including Communicating Effectively, and Adaptive Functioning and Different Levles of ID; also a Resources section and a Webinars section.
+Name of Resource Toolkit for Primary Care Providers Author / Year / Country Health Care for Adults with Intellectual and Developmental Disabilities / 2021 / CA This is a website with resources developed for primary care providers working with adults with intellectual and developmental disabilities.
+There are a lot of very good resources, covering a range of topics, including Communicating Effectively, and Adaptive Functioning and Different Levels of ID, and a Resources section and a Webinars section.
+LINK